 Performing Mahashivratri Vrat and Puja rituals

-In India, people perform Mahashivratri Vrat and Puja rituals, during the month of Falgun, with great devotion in different parts of India and other parts of the world.
+In India, people observe Mahashivratri Vrat and perform Puja rituals during the month of Falgun, with great devotion in different parts of India and other parts of the world.

-This year’s Shivratri Vrat begins in the auspicious, Uttara Shadha/ Shravan Nakshatra, which means blessings from Lord Shiva with a victory over enemies.
+This year’s Shivratri Vrat begins in the auspicious Uttara Shadha and Shravana Nakshatra, which brings blessings from Lord Shiva and a victory over enemies.

 Vaishnav devotees celebrate Falgun Maha Shivratri on which Tithi?